Bernard Herrmann’s friend the special visual effects master Ray Harryhausen, has died aged 92.

 Thu Oct 31 7:30pm: The Lodger: Silent Film with Organ

-Fri Nov 1 8pm: World Premiere: Vertigo complete with Orchestra
+Fri Nov 1 8pm: US Premiere: Vertigo complete with Orchestra

 Sat Nov 2 8pm Hitchcock!
 Greatest Hits (with North by Northwest)